 Ingredient notes

-- Tomatoes: you can use any type of tomato that you like, such as vine-ripe tomatoes, heirloom tomatoes, or even cherry tomatoes cut in half instead of sliced.
-But, it's important they are (preferably) in-season and ripe, since they make up a majority of the salad.
+- Tomatoes: you can use any type of tomato that you like for eating raw, such as vine-ripe tomatoes, heirloom tomatoes, or even cherry tomatoes cut in half instead of sliced.
+But, it's important they are in season and ripe, since they make up a majority of the salad.

-- Salt: for the dressing you can use any type of salt you prefer.
-To finish the salad, I also like to use flaky sea salt.
-If you don't have flaky sea salt, you can use any type of coarse salt you have on hand, such as kosher salt.
+- Salt: I like to use flaky sea salt; it adds a nice texture and visual appeal to the caprese.
+If you don't have flaky sea salt, you can use any type of coarse salt you have on hand, such as kosher salt (regular table salt will also work if that's what you have on hand!).

 Step by step photos

-8. And finally, we get to the burrata!
-Drain the burrata and gently nestle the ball(s) among the tomatoes and basil.
+3. And finally, we get to the burrata!
+Drain the burrata and gently nestle the balls among the tomatoes and basil.

-9. Whisk the dressing one more time, then drizzle it overtop the caprese.
-As a finishing touch, sprinkle some flaky sea salt and a few grinds of fresh black pepper on top.
+4. To finish the salad, drizzle the olive oil and balsamic vinegar overtop the tomatoes, basil, and burrata.
+Then, as a finishing touch, sprinkle some flaky sea salt and a generous amount of fresh black pepper on top.

 Tips and tricks